tflovorn/scExplorer/README.md

 # Build Requirements

-This software uses the [GNU Scientific Library](http://www.gnu.org/software/gsl/).
+This software uses the [GNU Scientific Library](http://www.gnu.org/software/gsl/) and [matplotlib](http://matplotlib.sourceforge.net/).
 To build on Linux Mint / Ubuntu, the following packages are required in addition to a Go 1 installation:

-gsl-bin libgsl0ldbl libgsl0-dev
+gsl-bin libgsl0ldbl libgsl0-dev python-matplotlib

 For Fedora the corresponding packages are:

-gsl gsl-devel
+gsl gsl-devel python-matplotlib

 # References